ikui753/cs701-recop/README.md

 # Demoing FPGA Implementation
 ## Outputs
 - SOP will be indicated by LEDs.
-- SOP_WR will be indicated by an LED.
-- DPCR_WR will be indicated by an LED.

 - DPCR[19..0] will be indicated via display

 ## Inputs